jrief/django-angular/docs/angular-form-validation.rst

 	class MyValidatedForm(NgFormValidationMixin, forms.Form):
 	    email = forms.EmailField(label='Email')

-then access the potential validation errors in templates using ``{{ form.email.ng_validation_tags }}``.
-This will render the following HTML, which only is visible if the user enters an invalid email address.
-Otherwise these entries are hidden by the AngularJS form validation engine.
+then access the potential validation errors in templates using ``{{ form.email.ng_errors }}``.
+This renders the form with an unsorted list of potential errors, which may occur during client side validation.

 .. code-block:: html